SHANG5150/UnityDevTools/README.md

 - Build Player
     Build App with different settings.

-After you setup the build pipeline settings, you can right click on the scriptable object and select `Build` to trigger building process.
+After you setup the build pipeline settings, you can click the `Build` button on the scriptable object to trigger building process.

 Or you can use `AutoBuild` to run auto build process with Id.

 ``` cs
 AutoBuild.Factory.Create().Build("Pipeline Settings Id");